tempelaar-team/qc_lab/docs/user_guide/drivers/parallel_driver_mpi.rst

     # Import the MPI module
     from mpi4py import MPI

-    # initialize the sim object using the quickstart guide
+    # Initialize the sim object using the quickstart guide

     # Run the simulation using the parallel driver
     data = parallel_driver_mpi(sim, num_tasks=100)